 Your business-development pipeline mixes Navy primes, NASA Langley subcontracts, and seafood wholesalers, and HubSpot treats them all the same

-A custom CRM for a Hampton defense, aerospace, or maritime firm runs $55k to $130k and 3 to 6 months.
+A custom CRM (Customer Relationship Management) for a Hampton defense, aerospace, or maritime firm runs $55k to $130k and 3 to 6 months.
 You build once your pipeline stops being deals-and-dollars and starts being teaming agreements, contract vehicles, recompetes, and clearance-gated relationships that Salesforce or HubSpot can't model without heavy customization.
 The trigger is usually a recompete you almost missed because no system tracked the period-of-performance clock.

 Your BD team is chasing work across three worlds that don't fit one funnel.
 There's the Navy and Langley AFB prime-contractor relationships where you're a sub on a teaming agreement, the NASA Langley research subcontracts that move on grant cycles, and the commercial seafood and tourism side where a sale is just a sale.
 HubSpot was built for that last world.
 It has no idea what a GWAC, an IDIQ, or a recompete is.